bob-fornal/work-notes/AWS/CDA/ECS--Elastic-Container-Service.md

-# ECS: Elastic Container Software
+# ECS: Elastic Container Service

 ## Docker

-* Docker is a software development platform to deploy apps
+* Docker is a software development platform to deploy applications.
-* Apps are packaged in containers that can be run on any OS
+* Applications are packaged in containers that can be run on any OS.
-* Apps run the same, regardless of where they’re run
+* Applications run the same, regardless of where they are run.
-* Any machine
+* Any machine.
-* No compatibility issues
+* No compatibility issues.
-* Predictable behavior
+* Predictable behavior.
-* Less work
+* Less work.
-* Easier to maintain and deploy
+* Easier to maintain and deploy.
-* Works with any language, any OS, any technology
+* Works with any language, any OS, any technology.

+## Docker in AWS

+Docker images are stored in repositories.

 ## Docker Containers Management